AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

 `license`

 >	The software license that you want to govern your plug-in.
-This indicates the rights that Stingray users have to install, use, modify, and redistribute your plug-in.
+This indicates the rights that other users have to install, use, modify, and redistribute your plug-in.
 The value of this property may be a single string value from the [SPDX license list](https://spdx.org/licenses/), or it may be an object that contains the following values:
 >
 >	`type`
 >